Nanning Guangxi, China Travel Guide

 Mandarin The chinese language is the official language spoken in Nanning.
 Guangxi Province also showcases several local dialects, including Cantonese and Zhuang.
 Ability to speak english is generally limited outside of major international hotels, some tourist-focused businesses, and university campuses.

 China Post offices are available throughout Nanning.
-You can use them for sending postcards, letters, and parcels internationally or domestically.
+You can make use of them for sending postcards, letters, and parcels internationally or domestically.

 Have your hotel address and names of destinations written in Chinese characters.
 Show these to taxi drivers or locals when seeking directions.